 Keep it simple with these basic recipes.

-Green beans with a nutty and butter sauce are simple to make and come together quickly.
+Green beans with a nutty and butter sauce is simple to make and comes together quickly.
 The recipe is simple enough you can make it as a side with other food.
-It’s also filling enough you could eat it on your own.
+It’s also filling enough you could eat it on its own.